 She moved to Hawaii in 2006 and recently joined the Onium Ballet Project.

-Ms. Duong teaches intermediate level Adult Open Technique classes on Wednesdays and Saturdays as well as student classes at Honolulu Classical Ballet.
+Ms. Duong teaches intermediate level Adult Open Technique classes on Tuesdays, Wednesdays and Saturdays as well as student classes at Honolulu Classical Ballet.

-Ms. Carolyn started her ballet training at Londonderry Dance Academy when she was five years old.
-She studied the Royal Academy of Dance syllabus for twelve years, passing her first ballet exan when she was six and passing the Advanced I and II levels by the time she was eighteen.
+Ms. Carolyn Feher started her ballet training at Londonderry Dance Academy when she was five years old.
+She studied the Royal Academy of Dance syllabus for twelve years, passing her first ballet exam when she was six and passing the Advanced I and II levels by the time she was eighteen.
 She participated several times in the American Academy of Ballet Performance Awards, and earned a gold medal with distinction in Level 12.
-Her love of dance das brought her to summer intensives in England and the Czech Republic, as well as workshops in New York City and the American College Dance Fesitval in California.
+Her love of dance has brought her to summer intensives in England and the Czech Republic, as well as workshops in New York City and the American College Dance Fesitval in California.

-After moving to Hawaii in 2005, Ms. Carolyn has enjoyed performing with Hawaii Opera Theatre, Hawaii Ballet Theatre, the Onium Ballet Project, and the University of Hawaii, as well as teaching at Punahou Dance School, The Movement Center, The Dance Space and Hawaii Academy.
+After moving to Hawaii in 2005, Ms. Feher has enjoyed performing with Hawaii Opera Theatre, Hawaii Ballet Theatre, the Onium Ballet Project, and the University of Hawaii, as well as teaching at Punahou Dance School, The Movement Center, The Dance Space and Hawaii Academy.
 In 2010, she graduated from the University of Hawaii with a BFA in Dance Theatre and a BBA in Marketing.

 Leslie Lauren Gouveia